Active vs Passive Investing

 What is the difference between active and passive investing?

-Hopefully you now feel like you understand these concepts a whole lot better than at the start of the guide.
+Hopefully, you now understand these concepts much better than you did at the start of the guide.
 This real-world analogy should cement your knowledge and how it applies in the investing context:

-- Imagine that two cars are racing from one side of London to the other.
+• Imagine two cars racing from one side of London to the other.
 The car that gets to the finish line first is the winner (achieved higher % growth), but there are time penalties for fuel consumption (investing costs).
-It is a busy day on the roads so there is lots of traffic (stock prices rising and falling).
+It is a busy day on the roads, so there is lots of traffic (stock prices are rising and falling).

-- One car is a flashy red Ferrari (active investor), and the second an everyday use Ford Fiesta (passive investor).
+• One car is a flashy red Ferrari (active investor), and the second is an everyday-use Ford Fiesta (passive investor).

-- Driving the Ferrari, we have an experienced racing driver, an expert in their field (active fund manager).
-And in the Ford sits an average driver who is safe, reliable, but by no means a racer (passive fund manager).
+• In the Ferrari, we have an experienced racing driver, an expert in their field (active fund manager).
+In the Ford, we have an average driver who is safe and reliable but by no means a racer (passive fund manager).

-- During the race, the Ferrari (active) is weaving in and out of lanes (buying and selling stocks) and trying to find the gaps in the traffic (nuggets of information) to gain an advantage in the race.
+• During the race, the Ferrari (active) weaves in and out of lanes (buying and selling stocks) and tries to find gaps in the traffic (nuggets of information) to gain an advantage.

-- Meanwhile, the Ford (passive) is content staying in their lane, happy in the belief that whilst one lane may be faster at some points (companies outperforming others at various stages), they will balance out in the long-run.
+• Meanwhile, Ford (passive) is content staying in its lane, happy in the belief that while one lane may be faster at some points (companies outperforming others at various stages), it will balance out in the long run.

-- Both cars reach the finish line (higher % growth) at a similar time, with the Ferrari slightly in front.
-However, the Ferrari has used more fuel whilst changing lanes and speeding into gaps (cost of constant buying and selling of stocks).
+• Both cars reach the finish line (higher % growth) at a similar time, with the Ferrari slightly in front.
+However, the Ferrari has used more fuel while changing lanes and speeding into gaps (the cost of constant stock buying and selling).

 Which one is the real winner?
 That is the big debate surrounding active vs passive investing.